 Daily hashkafa and mussar shiurim inculcate the importance of personal development of middos.
-Both Rebbeim and students strive to embody the lessons learned and provide real-life consistency for all that is taught.
-Bekious, Chumash, and Halacha shiurim help solidify our talmidim’s knowledge base and teaches them the skills needed for a lifetime of independent learning.
+Both Rebbeim and talmidim strive to embody the lessons learned and provide real-life consistency for all that is taught.
+Bekius, Chumash, and Halacha shiurim help solidify our talmidim’s knowledge base and teaches them the skills needed for a lifetime of independent learning.

 FTI follows a 7-year cycle of Masechtas: Bava Kama, Bava Metzia, Bava Basra, Yevamos, Gittin, K’suvos, Kiddushin.

 Grade 9: Students cover an amud of Gemara, Rashi, and most Tosfos every two weeks.